ConjurTech/slate/source/includes/_data_types.md

 ## Contract Hashes

-Use [Get Contract Hashes](#get-contract-hashes) to get the correct blockchain smart contract you are referring to.
+Use [Get Contracts](#get-contracts) to get the correct blockchain smart contract you are referring to.
 There may be more than one version for a given blockchain, due to upgrades, as smart contracts are immutable.
 The correct contract hash must be used depending on whether you are using the TestNet or MainNet endpoints.

 ## Signatures